wasi-master/blog/website/source/_posts/how-i-remember-so-many-programming-languages.md

 ## What about you?

 I would say I am a "master" in python and nothing else really, I do sure know a lot of stuff but I would not consider myself a master in most of those.
 Even then there are things that I still don't know and am discovering regularly in python.
+I often see myself searching google for stuff in other languages since I forget them but googling shouldn't be seen as a bad thing.
+The main purpose is to make something.
+Stuff I use frequently are stuff I remember and things I don't use frequently, I often forget.

+> To be able to forget means sanity.
+> \- Jack London, The Star Rover

 ## What about me?